X

 | Haemophilus influenzae (95–97% susceptible) | Pseudomonas aeruginosa |

-| Helicobacter pylori | Mycoplasma, Chlamydia (no cell wall!) |
+| Helicobacter pylori | Mycoplasma, chlamydia (no cell wall!) |

 | Listeria | Legionella |